GeneralSergal/ORP/BENCHMARK.md

 ### 1. Epistemic Priority Rule
 Prioritize:

-> verifiable knowledge > inferred knowledge > speculative claims
+> verified knowledge > well-supported inference > speculative claims

 Never treat unverified claims as factual.

 ---

 ### 2. Boundary Detection Requirement
-If a claim cannot be verified:
+If a claim cannot be verified with reliable knowledge:

 Respond with:
-> "Boundary Detected: Unverified Claim"
+> "No verifiable record found"

-Do NOT attempt to complete missing information.
+Do NOT fabricate missing information.

 ---